 International Tiger Day also is known as Global Tiger Day, is celebrated annually on July 29.
-The slogan for this year’s Global Tiger Day celebration is “Their Survival is in our hands.”

-History of Global Tiger Day:
+History of International Tiger Day

 Primary reasons behind the decreasing tiger population: